EU VAT compliance

 Intrastat

-The EU requires countries to impose a monthly or quarterly Intrastat reporting obligation on VAT registered companies which separately lists all B2B intra-community supplies of goods and services.
+Intrastat is the EU system for collecting trade data within the EU.
+The EU requires countries to impose a monthly or quarterly Intrastat reporting obligation on VAT-registered companies which separately lists all B2B intra-community supplies of goods and services.
 This includes sales (dispatches) and purchases (arrivals) of goods across EU borders, as well as supplies to the company itself.
-Sales direct to consumers, B2C, are not required.
-There are separate Intrastat reporting thresholds for EU countries.